ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Like all Actions in this interface, the Send Action is asynchronous.
 There are several Events that can be delivered in response to Sending a Message.
-Exactly one Event (Sent, Expired, or SendError) will be delivered in reponse to each call to Send.
+Exactly one Event (Sent, Expired, or SendError) will be delivered in response to each call to Send.

 Note that if partial Sends are used ({{send-partial}}), there will still be exactly